Fan-Karwanta/fan_sushi/README.md

 - Maintain a well-organized file and folder structure
 -  Embrace the principles of writing clean code.

 You can clone this or fork this Repository.
-Just credit the owner.
+Just credit the rightful owner.

 PS: This is just s frontend website, it doesn't have backend functionalities yet.